Matt Iacopelli: Amateur

 Iacopelli joined the Muskegon Lumberjacks of the USHL during the 2013–14 season.
 He was the leading scorer for Muskegon as a 19-year-old USHL rookie, as he led the league with 41 goals and had 23 assists in 58 regular season games.
-Hew as also +12 with 47 penalty minutes that season.
+He was also +12 with 47 penalty minutes that season.
 He was named to the All-USHL first team.
 Although older than most draft-eligible prospects, he was rated as the 98th best prospect going into the 2014 NHL Draft by Central Scouting.
 Central Scouting director Dan Marr described him as a "late bloomer".
 He was then drafted in the 3rd round, 83rd overall, by the Chicago Blackhawks in the 2014 NHL Draft.
 The Black Hawks traded Brandon Bollig to the Calgary Flames in exchange for the pick used to select Iacopelli.

 During the 2014–15 season, Iacopelli scored 23 goals for Muskegon in his second USHL season, sharing the team lead with Tom Marchin.
 He had 14 assists and was -16 with 38 penalty minutes that year as well.

 Iacopelli had already committed to playing college hockey at Western Michigan in 2014-15 in September.
 He left the USHL and committed to the NCAA for the Western Michigan Broncos of the NCHC.
 He struggled in his freshman season with Western Michigan in 2015–16, scoring only 1 goal in 27 games, but was far more effective in his sophomore season.
 According to Iacopelli "I never really had to use my body, or protect the puck in the corners, stuff like that.
 Definitely, last year was a bit of an adjustment.
 The players are faster, stronger, bigger.
 This year I think I'm utilizing my size and learning how to protect the puck."
 He ended up scoring 20 goals and had 16 assists in 40 games that season, and helped get Western Michigan into the 2017 NCAA Division I men's ice hockey tournament.